Toxikuu/2/README.md

 **WARNING**
-I'm in the process of transitioning the m-* scripts to their own rust crate, so don't use them as a lot og breaking changes were made.
+I'm in the process of transitioning the m-* scripts to their own rust crate, so don't use them as a lot of breaking changes were made.

 However, here's a work-in-progress install script:
 ```bash